-Green Ridge State Forest, MD Backpacking Trip
+Green Ridge State Forest, MD Backpacking Trip< Back to Backpacking Main

 At left, Green Ridge Overlook with a great view west of Town Creek.
+By Mike Calabrese

+We made our way down a gradually descending ridge, which became a steep grade the last 25 yards before we reached the Fifteen Mile Creek bed.
 There was the remains of a collapsed swinging bridge, a victim of the fall, '96 floods, which was supposed to carry us across the creek.
 The only way to get across and stay was to remove our boots and socks and wade across with our packs on.
 This slowed us down but didn't diminish our spirits.
 The trail stayed along the flood plain and parallelled the creek, gradually climbing above it.
 There was one particularly hazardous climb over a large rock outcropping that required skill and patience to determine the right footing.
 Other less bothersome outcroppings followed.

 The trail then began to climb above the creek and amongst Hemlock trees.
 It then took a steep climb with a tree blocking the top.
 The trail then descended back to the creek, then came to another "T" intersection.
 To the left was the circuit coming in from the east.
 We turned right and proceeded south.